Palais Royal–Musée du Louvre station: History

 It is one of the eight original stations opened as part of the first section of Line 1 between Porte de Vincennes and Porte Maillot on 19 July 1900, under the name Palais Royal.
 The Line 7 platforms were opened on 1 July 1916 with the extension of the line from Opéra.
 It was the southern terminus of the line until it was extended to Pont Marie on 16 April 1926.
 From the 1970s until the 2010s, the station was modernized with the installation of orange ceramic tiles typical of the Mouton-Duvernet style, laid horizontally and aligned.
 The station was given its current name in 1989, soon after the opening of the new entrance to the Louvre Museum.
 It is named after the nearby Palais Royal and the Louvre.

 The entrance on Place Colette was redesigned by Jean-Michel Othoniel, as the "Kiosque des noctambules" (Kiosk of the night-walkers), and completed in October 2000 for the centenary of the Métro.
 Two cupolas of the "Kiosque des noctambules" (one representing the day, the other the night) are made of colored glass beads that are threaded to structure of aluminum.
-They make an unexpected and original work in the very traditional environment of the Place Colette.

 As part of the automation of line 1, its platforms were upgraded during the weekend of 7 and 8 February 2009, then fitted with platform screen doors in October 2010.
 The corridors of the station were renovated a second time on 31 December 2014, reviving the bevelled white tiling as part of the RATP un métro + beau program.

 In 2018, the masonry benches on the platforms of line 7, fitted with flat brown tiles, part of the Andreu-Motte style of the station, were covered with smaller orange flat tiles, thus being consistent with the seats and the lighting fittings, but no longer with the outlets of the corridors, as the Andreu-Motte style originally wanted.

 In 2019, 9,592,920 travelers entered this station, which placed it in 18th position for metro stations in terms of its usage.

 Attractions accessible from this metro station include the Louvre, the Place du Carrousel, and the Carrousel du Louvre shopping mall.